aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 - How to perturb gene expression levels individually or collectively in hematopoietic scNT-seq dataset
 - Visualize gene perturbation effects
 - Reproduce results in dynamo paper Fig.7 :cite:p:`QIU2022`

-Similarly, suppressing the HSPC maintenance gene HLF1 triggers cells to move away from the progenitors.

 | - :ref:`You can read more about theory part here<perturbation_theory_tutorial>`.
 Perturbation method introduction